-Historic plaque from 1896 located at the corner of High Street and Surrey Street those on Bell Hill were kept, along with a number of buildings on the west side of Surrey Street.
+Historic plaque from 1896 located at the corner of High Street and Surrey Street this ambition grew to greater redevelopment plans for the area.
+The Croydon Improvement Act in July 1890 enabled the Corporation to purchase land compulsorily in the market area.
+The redevelopment included an almost entirely new frontage to the west side of the High Street with the Grants complex (1895) as its centrepiece.
+Of the older buildings on Crown Hill only those on Bell Hill were kept, along with a number of buildings on the west side of Surrey Street.
 A tablet in a terracotta surround records the widening of the High Street in 1896 (see photo on p.13).